makosdev/Flask-App-Tutorial/README.md

 - [Flask Tutorial Playlist](https://www.youtube.com/watch?v=xGFcSk8Tqaw&list=PLBV_QEHvkR53SatjlqqDfPcQCuLo88s_E)

 Stay tuned for more videos in this series, and don't forget to subscribe to my YouTube channel!
+Also dont forget to check the other videos too :)

 # License: